-South Center Lake: 1,003 acres and the deepest lake in the chain at a maximum of 109 ft., and an average depth of 16 ft.
-It has a navigable connection with North Center Lake.
+South Center Lake, 1,003 acres and the deepest lake in the chain at a maximum of 109 ft. and an average depth of 16 ft., has a navigable connection with North Center Lake.

-Ogrens Lake: 48 acres, mostly covered with cattails.
-Possibly navigable in high water.
 North Center Lake, 868 acres with a maximum depth of 46 ft., and an average depth of 10 ft.

 Downtown Center City is accessible from the city's lakeshore property on the south end of the lake.